Skizzy-create/OMNIMIND/contracts/hello_foundry/FILECOIN_TESTNET_DEPLOYMENT.md

 ## 🎉 Deployment Complete!

-All contracts have been successfully deployed to Filecoin testnet and are ready for integration with your dAI-Vault application!
+All contracts have been successfully deployed to Filecoin testnet and are ready for integration with your OmniMind application!